HarperDB/documentation/docs/developers/applications/README.md

 ## Overview of HarperDB Applications

-Harper is more than a database, it's a distributed clustering platform allowing you to package your schema, endpoints and application logic and deploy them to an entire fleet of Harper instances optimized for on-the-edge scalable data delivery.
+Harper is more than a database, it's a distributed clustering platform allowing you to package your schema, endpoints, and application logic and deploy them to an entire fleet of Harper instances optimized for on-the-edge scalable data delivery.

-In this guide, we are going to explore the evermore extensible architecture that Harper provides by building a Harper component, a fundamental building-block of the Harper ecosystem.
+In this guide, we are going to explore the evermore extensible architecture that Harper provides by building a Harper application, a fundamental building-block of the Harper ecosystem.

 When working through this guide, we recommend you use the [Harper Application Template](https://github.com/HarperDB/application-template) repo as a reference.

-## Understanding the Component Application Architecture
+## Understanding the Application Architecture

-Harper provides several types of components.
-Any package that is added to Harper is called a "component", and components are generally categorized as either "applications", which deliver a set of endpoints for users, or "extensions", which are building blocks for features like authentication, additional protocols, and connectors that can be used by other components.
-Components can be added to the `hdb/components` directory and will be loaded by Harper when it starts.
-Components that are remotely deployed to Harper (through the studio or the operation API) are installed into the `hdb/node_modules` directory.
-Using `harperdb run .` or `harperdb dev .` allows us to specifically load a certain application in addition to any that have been manually added to `hdb/components` or installed (in `hdb/node_modules`).
+The key to Harper's application architecture is **composability**.
+At its core, Harper provides access to key subsystems such as the database and system management via the [Operations API]().
+But Harper is so much more than just a database!
+Through the use of [plugins](), Harper exposes more core features such as the highly extensible networking middleware, custom Resources, and so much more!
+Additionally, the same API Harper's built-in plugins use, is available for custom plugin development as well enabling developers to implement support for any feature they want.
+Applications are built on top of the plugins (both built-in and custom) to provide a enterprise-grade, scalable, and performant full-stack application platform.

 ```mermaid
 flowchart LR